Dealer Management System: Features, Benefits and How To Choose One

 RMA reporting

-This integration feature, termed return merchandise authorization (RMA), enables customers to return vehicles and receive a refund, replacement, or repair while the vehicle is still under warranty.
+This integration feature, termed return merchandise authorization (RMA), enables customers to return vehicles and receive a refund, replacement, or repair while the car is still under warranty.

 Smart search feature